JustBerkhout/nectar-tutorials/ardc/launching-virtual-machines/launching-virtual-machines.md

 Choose a **Boot Source** (most common is *Image*)

-Use the Filter widget to help you find the image you need

-Use the up-arrow beside the image you need to select it for launch
+Use the Filter widget to help you find the image you need; Use the up-arrow beside the image you need to select it for launch

+If you started the Launch dialog from the *Images* page, instead of the *Instances* page, the Source tab is already configured right.
+If you need to, you can make changes though.

 ![Launch Source](images/launch-source.png)

-###

 ### Filters